Respirators aren’t going anywhere

 “When we use taxpayer dollars to rebuild America, we’re going to do it by buying American”–President Joe Biden

-Most recently, approximately 100 independent medical and health experts, advising the White House on how to deal with COVID-19, included Dr. Osterholm, an infectious disease specialist who informed the Biden administration, “there is no doubt that the lack of the more-protective face masks contributed to those grim totals”, issued their own pandemic preparedness plan, which they called a “Road Map for Living with Covid” Group leader, Dr. Ezekiel Emanuel, has estimated that it will cost $100 billion or more to fully prepare ‘the nation for future variants and pandemics moving forward.
+Most recently, approximately 100 independent medical and health experts, advising the White House on how to deal with the pandemic, included Dr. Osterholm, an infectious disease specialist who informed the Biden administration, “there is no doubt that the lack of the more-protective face masks contributed to those grim totals”, issued their own pandemic preparedness plan.
+Group leader, Dr. Ezekiel Emanuel, has estimated that it will cost $100 billion or more to fully prepare ‘the nation for future variants and pandemics moving forward.
 The PPE section that starts on page 57, chapter 5 highlights the experts as follows:

 - The supply chain of respirator manufacturing must be considered a national and economic security priority.
 Where necessary, domestic manufacturing capacity for respirators must be assured to safeguard sufficient supply for healthcare and other high-risk settings, with capacity to ramp up production during respiratory emergencies such as another pandemic or surge.